Chiller Service Company

-A popular kind of pressure transducer used on condensers is Johnson Controls.
+A popular kind of pressure transducer that is used on condensers is Johnson Controls.
 These can be bolted onto the refrigerant discharge pipe to sense the system pressure.
 They have a 5vdc input that comes into the transducer on a red wire, a black wire is the ground and a white wire is the signal back to the fan speed controller.
 The transducer has a minimum to maximum range, so a chart can be used to determine if the signal is reading back correctly.
 On chillers where the transducer is wired directly in the controller- calibration can be carried out to offset the readings.

 Another kind of pressure transducer is the 4-20mA type.
 It sends a mA signal back to the controller or the fan speed controller.
 4mA is the minimum position, so this relates to the minimum of the transducer pressure range.

 R134a refrigerant operates at a lower pressure in a condenser than the other commonly used HFC refrigerants.
-If you were looking for a chilled water set point of 6° in the UK ambient for example, the R134a refrigerant saturation on the high side of the system would be around 36° Latent heat from the water system and heat added into the refrigerant from the compressor are rejected from the condenser.
+If you were looking for a chilled water set point of 6°C in the UK ambient for example, the R134a refrigerant saturation on the high side of the system would be around 36°C Latent heat from the water system and heat added into the refrigerant from the compressor are rejected from the condenser.
 As the refrigerant passes down the condenser tubes, cool air blowing across the outside of the tubes, cools the refrigerant vapour down through the latent heat phase and into a subcooled liquid.

 0161 370 7193